 Fill Your Home with Christmas Scents

-Edited by Mian Sheilette Ong, Anonymous, Eng, Lynn and 1 other
+Edited by Mian Sheilette Ong, Eng, Lynn, Alma

 Have you ever just opened a jar of cinnamon and immediately found yourself transported to Christmas dinner?
 It's amazing how the sense of smell can trigger fond memories.
 For most people, nothing is better than remembering Christmas with familiar, sweet aromas.
 A house is a lot warmer and cozier when Christmas smells waft through every room.
 It reminds family and friends that the season is definitely around the corner and you're a step ahead.
 It's convenient to just shop for scented Christmas candles or special potpourri.
 However, you can make the same impact by just knowing how to activate Christmas scents.
 Your home can definitely smell of Christmas without burning a hole in your pocket.
 Just be creative and think of the possible smells that trigger that childlike feeling of pure holiday excitement and cheer!